 - have a proficiency in English sufficient to pursue graduate studies

-About the BSc Data Science and Software Development program
+About the BSc Software, Data and Technology program

 Are you a computer science and technology-focused student with excellent math and physics skills, interested in machine learning, data analysis, and software development?
-Then the JetBrains & Constructor University's Data Science and Software Development (DSSD) program is for you.
+Then JetBrains & Constructor University's BSc SDT program is for you.

 This program prepares talents to become tomorrow’s elites in software development, programming languages, data analysis, and machine learning.
 You will benefit from the latest insights and knowledge from top industry partners and get the right skills needed for these rapidly changing industries.